 We encourage all incumbent directors, as well as all nominees for election as director, to attend the Annual Meeting of Stockholders, although we recognize that conflicts may occasionally arise that will prevent a director from attending an annual meeting.
-Eight of our eleven then serving directors attended our 2019 annual meeting.
+Each of our ten then serving directors virtually attended our 2021 annual meeting.